ryanmasondavies/Transcript/README.md

       	+testSuiteDidStop: should forward to active reporter's -suiteDidEnd:
     TSCObserverSpecification ended.

-Libraries may provide additional support by implementing their own reporters.
+This is the default logging format.

+Custom logging formats can be easily implemented by writing a custom class which conforms to `TSCReporter`.
+To see an example implementation, see the `TSCTidyReporter` class.

 Important note
 ==============

-Xcode relies on a specific logging format to provide error reporting.
-Using Transcript makes the output prettier and easier to read, and could be useful for running SenTestingKit suites from the command line.
+Xcode relies on a specific logging format to provide error reporting as part of its user interface - that is, green and red tests.
+Transcript is useful if you rely more on console support or are building tests from the command line, but not if you rely on support from the Xcode interface.

 Installation
 ============

 To use Transcript, include it in your Podfile: `pod 'Transcript', '~> 0.1.0'`.
-TSCObserver will automatically swap out SenTestLog, the default OCUnit test reporter.

 License
 =======